Careers360 Logo

 Question:3

 Is extra genomic DNA present in prokaryotes and eukaryotes?
-If yes, indicate their location in both the types of organisms.
+If yes, indicate their location in both types of organisms.

 Answer: